electron-vite/electron-vite-vue/README.md

 ## Use SerialPort, SQLite3 or other node-native addons in Main-process

+- First, yout need to make sure the deps in "dependencies".
+Because the project still needs it after packaged.

-Main-process, Preload-script are also built with Vite, and they are just built as [build.lib](https://vitejs.dev/config/#build-lib).
+- Main-process, Preload-script are also built with Vite, and they are just built as [build.lib](https://vitejs.dev/config/#build-lib).
 So they just need to configure Rollup.

 **Click to view more** 👉 [scripts/vite.config.mjs](https://github.com/caoxiemeihao/electron-vue-vite/blob/main/scripts/vite.config.mjs)